-Putter shafts are going to be steel because the flex of your putter does not matter.
-Some golfers do experiment with different types of steel shafts in their putters because the feel can be different depending on the shaft.
+Putter shafts will be steel because the flex of your putter does not matter.
+Some golfers experiment with different steel shafts in their putters because the feel can differ depending on the shaft.

-What Are the Biggest Factors with Deciding What Type of Shaft to Use?
+What Are the Biggest Factors in Deciding What Type of Shaft to Use?

 The biggest factors when deciding what kind of golf shaft to use are: